Schwartzkers/cvs-scm/README.md

 - `M  (Staged Changes/Changes) Locally Modifed`
 - `A  (Staged Changes/Changes) Locally Added`
 - `R  (Staged Changes/Changes) Locally Removed`
+- `D  (Changes) Locally Deleted`
+- `R  (Repository Changes) Removed from repository`
+- `F  (Repository Changes) New Directory found in repository`
+- `M  (Repository Changes) Needs Merge with repository`
 - `NC (Conflicts) Needs Checkout from repository`
-- `P  (Conflicts) Needs Patch from repository`
+- `P  (Repository Changes) Needs Patch from repository`
-- `D  (Conflicts) Locally Deleted`
+- `C  (Conflicts) File had conflicts on merge`
-- `R  (Conflicts) Removed from repository`
-- `M  (Conflicts) Needs Merge with repository`
-- `F  (Conflicts) New Directory found in repository`
 - `U  (Untracked) Resource is not part of source control`

 ### Staged Changes

 Changes to be included in a commit must be staged.
 However, unlike git, additonal changes made to a staged item will not display under `Changes`.
 Think of `Staged Changes` as a collection of changed source control items that are selected for the next commit.
-### Conflicts
+### Repository Changes

  To check for remote changes use the `Refresh Repository` icon.
 Remote changes detected by the extension are displayed here.

+### Conflicts

-User intervention may be required to solve merge conflicts.
+When user intervention is required to solve merge conflicts.

  ![alt text](resources/images/resolveConflict.png "Resolve Conflict")